Primary Navigation Mobile

 • Advice on when and where to use such things.

-Written by Aaron Hussain Published: 12 December 2022 Updated: 6 December 2023
+Written by Aaron Hussain Updated: 3 September 2024

-You might be wondering what the purpose of snow socks would be?
+You might be wondering what the purpose of snow socks could be.
 Snow chains are overkill for all but the rarest of heavy snowy circumstances in the UK.
 Yet many of us like to have an extra weapon, other than excellent winter tyres, in our winter driving kit that can give us extra traction on icy or snowy roads.
 Snow socks might just be able to fill that gap.

 What are they?